hashicorp/go-tfe/README.md

 ```

 Use the [API reference](https://developer.hashicorp.com/terraform/cloud-docs/api-docs) to explore
 all the available paths and operations.
+Oftentimes, resource index and create endpoints will be nested in a path
+that does not begin with the resource name, like the Projects example above.

 ### Request Bodies